jon-jacky/Piety/editors/edsel.md

 becomes the API call *L()*.
 The window commands *o* *o1* *o2* become the API calls *o()* *o(1)* *o(2)*.
 The frame balance/resize commands *h* *h 12* (etc.) become *h()* *h(12)* (etc.).

+In *edsel*, calls to the *edsel* API require no prefix.

+In *edsel*, the window data structures are in the *frame* module:
+*frame.win* is the current window, *frame.windows* is the list of windows, etc.

 In *edsel*, calls to the *ed* API must be prefixed by the module name *ed.*  For example: *ed.a('append line after dot')*.